-DMV Point System in CaliforniaCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in CaliforniaCompare Car Insurance Rates in 3 Steps

 The Department of Motor Vehicles uses a "point system" to rate driving records, starting each driver with a clean driving record.
 A traffic ticket, however, can change all that.
-These are examples of one-point incidents:
+These are examples of violations that will earn your points: